Vector Graphic: History

-The first product was a memory card for the S-100 bus.
+The company's first product was a memory card for the S-100 bus.
 A full microcomputer using the Z80 microprocessor, the Vector 1, was introduced in 1977.
 There were several Vector Graphic models produced.
 The Vector 1+ had a floppy disk drive.
-The Vector Graphic 3 had a fixed keyboard housed anchoring a combined screen terminal and CPU case.
+The Vector Graphic 3 had a fixed keyboard housed in a combined screen terminal and CPU case.
 The Vector Graphic 4 was a transitional 8-bit and 16-bit hybrid model.

 Although primarily used with the CP/M operating system, the Vector 3 ran several others including OASIS, Micropolis Disk Operating System (MDOS), and Micropolis Z80 Operating System (MZOS).

 Early Vector Graphic models used the Micropolis floppy disk controller and Micropolis floppy disk drives.
 Later models were designed with the integrated floppy drive-hard drive controller and used Tandon floppy drives.

 Almost all used unusual 100-track per inch 5 ¼-inch floppy drives and 16-sector hard sector media.
 Some models included 8-inch floppy drives and hard disk drives.